 After years of nearly all rankings for targeted keywords being on page 1, very recently they have fallen, right across the board.
 Weird.
 We couldn’t think of anything that could have led to this.
 There had been no major algorithmic updates from Google and we had not done anything that might have had a detrimental impact.
 Except … that around the same time we replaced our own client page.
 The previous page had a short paragraph about each client and contained a keyword anchor text link to their website.
 Our new page has no text links.
 We didn’t believe this could have had such a significant impact on rankings given that the link is on the page of a website about SEO and not, say, a health or medical site let alone about vasectomy reversal.
-But to test that assumption, I decided to write this case study and include the keyword targeted text link (in the previous sentence) to replace the one lost from our old client page.
+But to test that assumption, I decided to write this case study and include the text link below to replace the one lost from our old client page.
 Well, it’s about time I put up some case studies anyway!

 It might make the difference, it might not but it should certainly help move things in the right direction, especially since the link is on a page dedicated to The Vasectomy Reversal Clinic and with substantial content on it.

 Only in the course of actually typing this page have I stumbled on what is almost certainly (with a 99% confidence level) the true underlying cause of the tumble in rankings.

 I just went to display the holding page that had been put up by the web designer on the old domain.
 Instead of seeing the holding page, the old website appeared.
 The holding page has been taken down.
 Or, perhaps more likely, the 301 redirects from the old URLs to the holding page have been removed.
 Either way, it’s bound to be an inadvertent oversight.
 A few quick checks in Google showed the old website has been indexed by Google as well as the new website.
 Two almost identical sites competing and clashing with each other.